 We are all human.
 We all have hopes, dreams, hobbies, and a burning need to know why Facebook keeps switching to “top profile” (the last one might be just me).
 Don’t let a label get between you and another person.

 If you have any questions, please feel free to ask them below and I’ll do my best to answer them honestly (and possibly by frantically messaging my friends).
 This blog is unapologetically a safe place.
 Any transphobic or homophobic comments are deleted and the person is blocked from commenting.
 I’ll make allowances for honest ignorance.

 * Most, but not all trans people, deal with some degree of gender dysphoria.
-Some, like my teen Jeremy, are perfectly happy with their body including their genitals.
+Some, like my teen Colin, are perfectly happy with their body including their genitals.
 One of my friends refers to her genitals as “that thing” or “the abomination”.
 Another friend of mine had to hide sharp objects for fear her daughter might try to cut off her own penis as a preschooler.
 Many of my friends have posted pictures which show a man and woman on opposite sides of a mirror, while saying that’s exactly how they feel.
 They feel themselves completely as one gender and it’s continually jarring to have everyone else see and refer to them as a different gender entirely.